 When it comes to plunge pool landscaping designs, the coping you choose for your pool is extremely important.
-It should complement your surrounds seamlessly. when we are designing pools we often try to hide or incorporate the pool coping so it is not a stand out item and nestles into the landscape more..
-Here are some ideas for border choices for your pool area border.
-Be careful when selecting any of these and make sure that connect with other elements/looks in your space.
+It should complement your surrounds seamlessly.
+When we are designing pools, we often try to hide or incorporate the pool coping so it is not a standout item and nestles into the landscape more.
+Here are some ideas of choices for your pool area border.
+Be careful when selecting any of these and make sure they connect with other elements/looks in your space.

 - Concrete – perfect to complement mid-century modern and minimalist home designs

 - Brick – durable and available in a huge variety of colours